shreyas111/Multimedia_CS523_Project_3_SoundDCGAN/README.md

 In this project we have tried to generate sound from DCGAN using 3 different approaches.
 Each approach is implemented in a separate interactive python file (ipynb) file.

 ## 3. Running the Project
-1. Download and clone the repository in the root folder of the jupyter notebook.
+1. Download or clone the project on your local machine.
+2. Copy all files from the 'Multimedia_CS523_Project_3_SoundDCGAN' folder into the root folder of jupyter notebook.
-2. To run the Piano_Music_Same.ipynb also make sure the 'piano' folder into the root directory of jupyter notebook.
+3. To Run the Piano_Music_Same.ipynb  make sure the 'piano' folder is copied into the root directory of jupyter notebook.
 This notebok describes approach 1 for generating music from Sound DCGAN.
-3. To run the drum_beats.ipynb make sure the 'drum2beats' folder into the root directory of jupyter notebook and execute the notebook.
-This notebok describer approach 2 for generating music from Sound DCGAN.
+4. To run the drum_beats.ipynb make sure the 'drum2beats' folder  is copied into the root directory of jupyter notebook and execute the notebook.
+This notebok describes approach 2 for generating music from Sound DCGAN.
-4. To run the StringBeats.ipynb make sure the 'strings' folder into the root directory of jupyter notebook and execute the notebook.
-This notebok describer approach 3 for generating music from Sound DCGAN.
+5. To run the StringBeats.ipynb make sure the 'strings' folder is copied into the root directory of jupyter notebook and execute the notebook.
+This notebok describes approach 3 for generating music from Sound DCGAN.

 ### 3.1 Requirements to Run ipython notebook:
 1. python 3.5 or Greater